romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 ## user endpoints

-Let's begin by writing a user table.
-Every table class must have a table name and a set of columns.

 Usually, each table should have a primary key column.
 We will use `t.serial().primaryKey()` for this purpose, it is an autoincrementing integer type.
 Another available option for primary keys is to use `t.uuid().primaryKey()`.